Thursday, October 17, 2024

 The Annual SVB State of the Industry Survey is Closing

-The wine industry is uncharted territory, and analysts' opinions of its current state are varied.
+The wine industry is in uncharted territory, but analysts' opinions of its current state vary.
 If the analyst views were music, they would range from Bob Marley's, 'Every Little Thing's gonna be Alright,' to Led Zeppelin's, 'When the Levee Breaks, I'll Have no Place to Stay.'
 Who are you going to believe?

 Sunday, October 6, 2024